ReeceMcMillin/blog/content/notes/cs451/software_architecture.md

 # Software Architecture

 > Architecture is what remains when you cannot take away any more things and still understand the system and explain how it works.
 [Kruchten, 2000]
->
-{% definition(term="Software Architecture") %}
-The structure/organization of high-level components in a software system.
-This includes high-level components and relationships between components.
-{% end %}

 Software systems have both non-functional and functional requirements.
 Architecture determines the degree to which non-functional requirements are present.